MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/scomparepropsrestriction.md

 ## Members

 **relop**

 > Relational operator to use to compare the two properties.
 Possible values are as follows:

-RELOP_GE

-> The comparison is made based on a greater or equal first value.
+  - RELOP_GE: The comparison is made based on a greater or equal first value.

-RELOP_GT

-> The comparison is made based on a greater first value.
+  - RELOP_GT: The comparison is made based on a greater first value.

-RELOP_LE

-> The comparison is made based on a lesser or equal first value.
+  - RELOP_LE: The comparison is made based on a lesser or equal first value.

-RELOP_LT

-> The comparison is made based on a lesser first value.
+  - RELOP_LT: The comparison is made based on a lesser first value.

-RELOP_NE

-> The comparison is made based on unequal values.
+  - RELOP_NE: The comparison is made based on unequal values.

-RELOP_RE

-> The comparison is made based on LIKE (regular expression) values.
+  - RELOP_RE: The comparison is made based on LIKE (regular expression) values.

-RELOP_EQ

-> The comparison is made based on equal values.
+  - RELOP_EQ: The comparison is made based on equal values.

 **ulPropTag1**

 > Property tag of the first property to be compared.

 **ulPropTag2**

 > Property tag of the second property to be compared.